THUMNLab/AutoGL/docs/docfile/tutorial/t_fe.rst

 AutoGL Feature Engineering
 ==========================

-We provide a series of node and subgraph feature engineers for you to compose within a feature engineering pipeline.
+We provide a series of node and graph feature engineers for you to compose within a feature engineering pipeline.
 An automatic feature engineering algorithm is also provided.